Llewellynvdm/awesome-joomla/readme.md

 - [Testing Joomla! patches](https://docs.joomla.org/Testing_Joomla!_patches) - This page explains how you can contribute to the Joomla project by testing
 - [Testing Joomla! patches QuickReferenceGuide](https://docs.joomla.org/Testing_Joomla!_patches_QuickReferenceGuide) - A Quick Reference Guide for testing
 - [Ruud68 - coding-standards/Joomla/Sniffs](https://github.com/Ruud68/coding-standards/tree/master/Joomla/Sniffs/Deprecated) - A whole bunch of depreacted functions and classes
+- [Joomla 4 - Roadmap](https://developer.joomla.org/roadmap.html#4) - The full Joomla 4 roadmap is published on the Developer site.

 #### Videos about Joomla 4